VMS House / Marcos Miguelez

 -

-From the architect.
+Text description provided by the architects.
 Placed on a triangular plot on the outskirts of a small town, the house is surrounded by lands of mixed uses.
 A small orchard of fruit trees borders it on the one side, a small dirt road on another and a street in front of the main facade.

 The building is presented as a heavy body built in stone, adapted to the geometry of the plot.
 A small volume rests above it creating a mezzanine inside.
 The building reinterprets the essence of traditional masonry great thick stone walls, which solidly protects the domestic space.